The oldest castle in Burgenland.

 Senior € 5.50

-Pupils, apprentices, students, presence / civil servants € 3.50
+Pupils, apprentices, students, military recruits and those doing alternative civil service € 3.50

 Ascent € 2.00